 I'd translate it something like this: 'The su of suzume, a stretched out wa from warabi, and to from tokoya with the ten-ten added to it.'

 Seward is being funny, of course, but you get the idea.
-If you want to figure out how to spell your name out loud, sit down with the katakana version of it and find a kanji from a familiar word to add to it.
+If you want to figure out how to spell your name out loud, sit down with the katakana version of it, figure out the Japanese pronunciation, and find a kanji from a familiar word to reference.